lindbrook/packageRank/README.md

 Because packages with zero downloads are not recorded in the log, there is a potential censoring problem.
 However, my analysis indicates that the number of CRAN packages (not in the archive) without any downloads on a given day is actually pretty small.
-In fact, a signficant number of packages (50% not unusual) in the archive (not on CRAN) are regularly downloaded.
+In fact, a significant number of packages (50% not unusual) in the archive (not on CRAN) are regularly downloaded.

 #### computing rank percentile